 Now, if anyone were to say, “Aside from this explanation of totality, I will preach another totality,” that person would be speaking empty words, and being questioned would not be able to answer.
 Why is this?
 Because that person is talking about something outside of all possible knowledge.

 What the Buddha is trying to teach us here is to be a good skeptic, to question, to analyze and to make sense of the world around us and not to rely on authority of any kind.
 Doesn’t this teaching alone prove the fluidity of Dharma?
 After all it violates the law of karma doesn’t it?
 This teaching assumes all people are of equal intellect and able to understand the highest teachings not only within our own yuga but in comparatively differing yugas as well.
 We all intuitively know this is false even without the arcanum and my article on free will shows this to be a provable fact, so what is the meta lesson here?
 The lesson to be learned is that scripture is not Dharma, it is an interpretation of Dharma, and there are many facets to understanding the cosmic order and many levels to it.
 There can be no single interpretation of Dharma otherwise the matrix would cease to function and crash.
 For the initiate scripture is only a guide, the initiate is more interested in studying Dharma itself not simply scripture, to interpret Dharma for themselves as a colleague rather than an acolyte.
 With this in mind we see that though the above sutra breaks the law of karma it is indeed true to Dharma, the teachings of the masters are often times multi faceted and to be interpreted from numerous levels of awareness and consciousness not accepted as rigid dogma.
-So I suppose the real question is not is Dharma fluid but rather how fluid are you in your understanding of Dharma?
+So I suppose the real question is not is Dharma fluid but rather how fluid are you in your interpretation of Dharma?